Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You might think it's a little extreme to plan a hair style around hiking, but there you have it: I'm a hiking addict.

-If you are, too, be sure to bring a few hair scrunchies, pony tail holders, clips or whatever else keeps your hair up and out of the way.
+If you are, too, be sure to bring several hair scrunchies, pony tail holders, clips or whatever else keeps your hair up and out of the way.

-Tip #2: Be sure your hiking hat will accommodate your bun or ponytail.
-You'll give yourself a headache if your hair clip digs into your head because your hat is pressing on it.
+Be sure your hiking hat will accommodate your bun or ponytail.

 Or any combination!